bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +-----------------+----------+
 ```

-The `GROUP BY` clause grouped the usernames that were identical, calculated their counts and then the groups were filtered out using `HAVING` clause.
+The `GROUP BY` clause grouped the identical usernames, calculated their counts and filtered out the groups using the `HAVING` clause.

 > **NOTE** :- _The WHERE clause places conditions on the selected columns, whereas the HAVING clause places conditions on groups created by the GROUP BY clause._